dduchen/PANGenomics/exercises/toy/README.md

 To get a first impression of how a graph reference helps us do a better job while mapping reads.
 We will construct a series of graphs from a linear reference to a graph with a lot variation and look at mapping rates, i.e. at the fraction of reads that can successfully be mapped to the graph.
 For examples, we might include variation above given allele frequency (AF) cutoffs and vary this cutoff.
 You can make a VCF with a minimum allele fequency with this command (replace `FREQ` with the frequency you want):

+	#install program with vcffilter: https://github.com/vcflib/vcflib
+	#/home-1/dduchen3@jhu.edu/data/graph/tools/vcffilter
  vcffilter -f 'AF > FREQ' 1mb1kgp/z.vcf.gz > min_af_filtered.vcf
+	# MAF 30%:
+	/home-1/dduchen3@jhu.edu/data/graph/tools/vcffilter -f 'AF > 0.3' 1mb1kgp/z.vcf.gz > min_af_filtered.vcf

 Alternatively, you can also use `bcftools` to subset the VCFs.
-The ``--exculde`` option in conjunction with custom [expressions](https://samtools.github.io/bcftools/bcftools-man.html#expressions) is particularly useful to this end.
+The ``--exclude`` option in conjunction with custom [expressions](https://samtools.github.io/bcftools/bcftools-man.html#expressions) is particularly useful to this end.
 You may also want to think about other properties that would be useful to filter on.

 With this input you should be able to run the whole pipeline: